Insights·Research

 Both own catalogs, signed artists, and global distribution.
 One is priced for what it is.
 The other, for what it could be.

 The export figure for Korean content was $14.1B in 2024.
 That number is a floor, not a ceiling.
 It captures what Korea invoiced.
 It does not capture what Korea originated.
 The IP sits with Sony.
 The records sit with HUNTR/X, a group that does not exist.
-The listed Korean assets that do exist trade at 53% of their global peers.
+The listed Korean assets that do exist trade at about two thirds of their global peers, on a like-for-like basis.

 The discount is not a judgment on the asset.
 It is a judgment on the reader.